-Passing the CPA Exam requires a score of 75, which is gained in a rather complex and interesting manner.
+Passing the Certified Public Accountant exam requires a score of 75, which is gained in a rather complex and interesting manner.
 But how does the National Association of State Boards of Accountancy (NASBA) calculate this score?
 Is it 1-to-1 per question or are the exam sections weighted differently?
-We’ve gathered the information on how the exam is scored directly from the AICPA.
+We’ve gathered the information on how the CPA exam score is calculated directly from the AICPA.
 Keep reading to learn more!

 The CPA Exam Structure

-To fully understand how the CPA Exam is scored, it’s necessary to know how the exam is structured.
+To fully understand how the CPA Exam is scored, it’s necessary to know how the Uniform CPA Examination is actually structured.
 You’re undoubtedly aware of the four sections comprising the CPA Exam: Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
 Each section uses multiple-choice questions (MCQs) and task-based simulations (TBSs) to test your knowledge and skill.
 Additionally, BEC has a section for written communication (WC) questions.

 Multiple-Choice Questions (MCQs)

 Each section of the CPA Exam has three test blocks, called testlets.
 Each testlets contains both pretest questions along with operational questions.
-Pretest questions aren’t scored, as they’re used to determine statistical value for use in future tests.
+However, pretest questions aren’t added to your CPA score as they’re used instead to determine the statistical value for use in future tests.
 Unfortunately, you’ll never know which questions are pretest questions and which are operational questions.
-But with the overall reduction for 2017 in MCQs in each section, the pretest questions have been lowered as well with no more than 10-12 per section.
+But with the overall reduction for 2017 in MCQs in each section, the pretest questions have been lowered as well; no more than 10-12 are included per section.

 **The hard testlet may include questions that are weighted a little more, so if you get more of these difficult (weighted) questions right, you could do a little better, even if you get the same number of questions correct.
 Routing is a way for the AICPA to more precisely monitor a candidate.
 You’ll be routed to questions that test your abilities, and even if you get a decent number of questions wrong, the hard questions are weighted heavily, so you can still pass.
 Also, some of the questions are easier, despite being in the so-called “hard section.”**

 This multi-stage testing is specific to the MCQ testlet; TBS testlets and the Written Communication testlet are not subject to this variable difficulty nor are they affected by performance on the MCQ testlets.
 However, the TBS testlets contain one pretest question.
 Below is a diagram to help illustrate how performance impacts testlet selection.
 It’s important to realize how this structure works so you can adequately prepare and set your mind at ease while studying for the exam.
 After you take your first section of the CPA Exam, you’ll also have a greater feel for the progression.
 All things considered, with regard to how well you studied, you want the difficulty of the questions to increase from one testlet to the next.
-If this happens, it’s an indication that the candidate performance is strong and that you are demonstrating a higher skillset than if the questions remain the same in terms of difficulty.
+If this happens, it’s an indication that the candidate performance is strong, demonstrating a higher skillset than if the questions remain the same in terms of difficulty.

 Whether the question is generally easier or more difficult to answer for candidates